 I love to reuse anything that is helpful to the earth.
 I never thought I would be showing off our hugelkulter mounds!!

 Thank you for visiting our website!
-Come and see us on the farm and learn more about alpacas.
+Come and see us on the farm to learn more about alpacas.
+All are welcome!
 Follow us on Instagram and FB @capenewagenfarm.
 Link to our Open Herd webpage.
 Have a question?
 Contact us: 860 508 5714 Cell 207 633 0416 Farm